 Christmas at Disneyland Park, Disneyland Paris

-As I write this the Disneyland Paris 25th Anniversary is due to end in 2 days, and with that brings, I hope, the return to more traditional Christmas decorations.
+As I write this, the Disneyland Paris 25th Anniversary is due to end in 2 days and that will bring, I hope, the return to more traditional Christmas decorations.
 I wasn’t a huge fan of the blue-tinged decorations and lighting that was all over Town Square and Main Street last year.
-Bring back the red, green and gold, which I hope is the case for Christmas 2018 in Disneyland Park.
+Bring back the red, green and gold for Christmas 2018 in Disneyland Park!

 Disney’s Christmas Parade